 His amputations were required due to a severe electric shock accident which occurred in March 1994.
 At the time, Croizon was employed as a steelworker at Fonderie du Poitou, 26 years old and married, with one son, and another baby on the way.

 He wrote a book entitled J’ai decide de vivre (I Decided to Live), using a speech-to-text computer system.
 He also made a parachute jump.

 On September 18, 2010, at the age of 42, he swam across the English Channel in less than 14 hours.

-(READ the current story w/ photos in the NY Daily News)
+(READ more in story w/ photos at the NY Daily News)